ericrobolson/AssetBuilder/README.md

 - - - `internal-camera` view type simply uses the Blender camera and all its settings.
 - - - `--num-rotations INT` is an optional argument that is only applicable for isometric views.
 - - - `--animations CSV_ANIMATIONS_LIST` is an optional argument that takes a CSV list of animations.
 When provided it will only render those animations.
+- - - If there are errors, try deleting all default lights as well as any default cameras.

 ## Examples
 Look at the `Makefile` to see a list of example invocations.